pharaox/carnalitas_x_agot/README.md

 * *Slave Owner* is added to rulers with slave realm population.
 It is modified to avoid -100 opinion penalty with *Slave* characters.
 * *Freedman* is similar to *Former Slave*.
 It is not changed as it is only used when creating slave revolt leaders.

-## Slavery Cultural Parameters
+## Slavery Cultural Parameters (Removed)

-Although Carnalitas has religious doctrines that capture different attitudes to slavery and they are seeded in accordance with the world's lore by the [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/) mod, they are insufficient to correctly represent the variety of attitudes to slavery in the world of *A Song of Ice and Fire*.
-In particular, according to the [sources](https://awoiaf.westeros.org/index.php/Slavery):
+In previous versions, this mod introduced 2 new cultural parameters to capture the regional differences specific to the Free Cities, Iron Islands, and north of the wall, such as *Slavery Embraced* and *Thralls*.
+In version 0.4.0, AGOT introduced similar slavery religious doctrines, namely *Accepted* and *Thralls*.
+In addition to being mapped to Carnalitas slavery doctrines by the [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/) mod, these doctrines can also be used to correctly represent the variety of attitudes to slavery in the world of *A Song of Ice and Fire*.
+As a result, the slavery cultural parameters are now removed.
+This also enhances the compatibility of this mod with other AGOT submods, such as Legacy of Valyria.

-* The Ironborn keep thralls and salt wives, and some of the wildling clans north of the Wall also practice thralldom.
-Thralls however are not slaves in the literal sense as they can't be sold or gifted.
-In Ironborn culture in particular, one must pay the "iron price" for their thralls.
-To reflect the ubiquitousness of thralls, the *Drowned God* and *Old God* (north of the Wall) faiths should regard slavery as either shunned or accepted, but then Ironborn and wildlings would also be able to trade slaves without any penalty.
-* Slavery is widespread in most of the Free Cities, even in cities where it's forbidden by law, such as Pentos.
-Therefore, most Essosi faiths should regard slavery as accepted.
-However, there are other Free Cities (Braavos) and Andal populations in Essos that practice the same faiths, but have a much harsher view on slavery.

-To address these inconsistencies, this mod introduces 2 new cultural parameters that capture the above regional differences:

-* The *Slavery Embraced* parameter represents the attitudes to slavery that are prevalent in most of the Free Cities.
-Rulers of such cultures regard enslaving as a non-capital crime, and other slavery actions as non-criminal.
-They are also somewhat more willing to engage in slavery.
-This parameter is added to the special traditions of Lyseni, Myrish, Pentoshi, Qohoric, Tyroshi, and Hartalari cultures.
-* The *Thralls* parameter represents the attitudes to slavery that are prevalent in the Iron Islands and north of the Wall.
-Rulers of such cultures regard trading and gifting slaves as a non-capital crime, and other slavery actions as non-criminal.
-Trading and gifting slaves also incurs a prestige penalty and AI rulers are therefore very reluctant to do it.
-This parameter is added to the special traditions of Ironborn and Wildling cultures.

 ## Links